Urszula Zamoyska

-Urszula Zamoyska (1750-1808), was a Polish noblewoman and socialite, niece of king Stanisław August Poniatowski.
+Urszula Zamoyska (c.
+1750-1808), was a Polish noblewoman and socialite, niece of king Stanisław August Poniatowski.
 She is known for her public role during the reign of her uncle, when she played the ceremonial role of the hostess of his court.

 Life

 She was the daughter of Ludwika Maria Poniatowska and Jan Jakub Zamoyski.
 Her parents separated shortly after her birth.
 In 1763, her maternal uncle, Stanisław August Poniatowski, was elected king of Poland.
 In 1773, she married Count Wincenty Potocki (d.
 1825).
 Her marriage was discontinued by a divorce in 1777.
 According to the diary of the king, the fault was with her spouse.
 Her divorce was subject to a poem by Ignacy Potocki.
-Gregory Potemkin presented a marriage proposal, but the king did not support it.
+Grigory Potemkin presented a marriage proposal, but the king did not support it.
 She married secondly to Michal Jerzy Mniszech in 1781.

 Hostess of the Royal Court

 She played a significant role during the last two decades of her uncle's reign.
 As the king was unmarried and there was no queen, his favorite niece Urszula Zamoyska often played a ceremonial role by his side, and accompanied him in public.
 The king reportedly had the palace in Dęblin remade for her.

 In October 1781, the meeting between the king and the heir to the Russian throne, Grand Duke Paul, took place in her palace in Wiśniowiec in Wołyń in her presence, during which she was given a portrait encrusted with diamonds by the Grand Duchess Maria; she herself visited Saint Petersburg a few months later.
 Described as a haughty beauty, she played the role of hostess at the royal court of king Stanisław and was a leading figure in the aristocratic high society life of Warsaw.
 She formed a theatrical society which staged plays at court consisting of amateur actors from the nobility.

 She had a good relationship with the Russian ambassador Stackelberg, and arranged a reception for him on his arrival in Poland.
-In 1787, she accompanied her uncle the king on his meeting with empress Catherine the Great in Kaniów, during which she was given the Order of St. Catherine.
+In 1787, she accompanied her uncle the king to his meeting with empress Catherine the Great in Kaniów, during which she was given the Order of St. Catherine on 20 March.
 On their return to Poland, she was the hostess on the king's meeting with emperor Joseph II, during which she staged plays and ballets for his amusement.
 During the Great Sejm (1787-1791), Julian Ursyn Niemcewicz's political comedy, The Return of the Deputy (1790), was performed in her salon.

 In the spring of 1791, she and her mother visited Paris during a difficult period in Poland, which attracted bad publicity.
 During the crisis of 1793, she and her spouse left for Grodno.
 Reportedly the Russian ambassador Jacob Sievers threatened to have her property, which was now situated in the Russian sector of Poland, confiscated, which contributed to the king giving in to Russian demands.
 During the crisis of 1794, it was noted that she and her spouse had plans to evacuate to Königsberg, though it is unconfirmed if they did leave.